 As you can see, the negative effects of religion on society are enormous.

 Life is made up of choices, and to make the right choices isn’t always that easy.
-So people prefer not to chose for themselves but to have others choose for them.
+So any people prefer not to chose for themselves, but to have others choose for them.
 They prefer to walk on paths made by others, instead of creating and walking on their own paths.